malbrain/Btree-source-code/README.md

 threadskv6.c	Multi-Threaded/Single-Process with traditional buffer pool manager using the swap device.
 Based on threadskv5 and btree2u.

 threadskv7.c	Multi-Threaded/Single-Process with atomic add of a set of keys under eventual consistency.
-Adds a lock manager.
+Adds an individual key lock manager.

-threadskv8.c	Multi-Threaded/Single-Process with atomic-consistent add of a set of keys.
-BiDrectional cursors given up.
+threadskv8.c	Multi-Threaded/Single-Process with atomic-consistent add of a set of keys based on threadskv6.c.
+Uses btree page latches as locking granularity.

 Compilation is achieved on linux or Windows by:

-gcc -D STANDALONE threads2h.c -lpthread
+gcc -D STANDALONE -O3 threadskv8.c -lpthread

 or